 Richard Toselli, M.D., President and Chief Executive Officer.
 In connection with his appointment as acting Chief Executive Officer in December 2017, we entered into an employment agreement with Dr. Toselli.
 Under the employment agreement, Dr. Toselli receives an annual base salary, subject to adjustment from time to time, and is eligible to receive an annual cash bonus equal to 50% of his annual salary, subject to his performance of specified objectives to be established by the Board (or a designated Board committee) each year.
 Dr. Toselli is eligible to receive all medical, dental and other benefits to the same extent as provided to our other senior management employees.
-For 2018, Dr. Toselli's salary was initially set at \$445,385.
-Dr. Toselli received a one-time sign-on bonus in the amount of \$100,000 that was conditioned on his remaining an active employee on January 31, 2018 and was paid on February 1, 2018.
-Additionally, Dr. Toselli received a one-time bonus of \$150,000 that was conditioned upon the approval by the U.S. Food and Drug Administration of our proposed plans with respect to one or more clinical trials and was paid in March 2018.
-In connection with becoming our Chief Executive Officer rather than Acting Chief Executive Officer, Dr. Toselli became eligible for certain severance benefits under his employment agreement.
+In connection with becoming the company's Chief Executive Officer rather than Acting Chief Executive Officer, Dr. Toselli became eligible for certain severance benefits under his employment agreement.